Marvykeys/Marvykeys/README.md

 Hi there!
 I trust you are good.
-I'm Marvellous, a self-taught data analyst from Nigeria.
-With a background in accounting, I transitioned to data in 2021 and have been learning and mastering by myself MS Excel, SQL, Python, Tableau and MS Power BI ever since.
+I'm Marvellous, a data analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.

 ### :books: Projects :books:
 <!--